 Requests can be made easily and securely within 30 days of the screening officer’s decision, by submitting a request for a hearing using the Administrative Penalty Lookup.

 Requests for hearing can also be filed in person at 40 Orchard View Blvd.
-Suite 253.
-Include details about why you disagree with the screening officer’s decision.
+2nd floor, Suite 253.
+At the time of application for a hearing review, you must include details about why you disagree with the screening officer’s decision.

 A hearing review will be scheduled, and you will be sent a Notice of Time and Place, which outlines your appointment details.